-Most dads really don’t know what labor and birth is going to be like, except for what they’ve seen in the movies and TV shows.
-Which they need to forget about!
-Having a baby within 15 to 30 minutes (we wish!) is unrealistic.
-I will say that labor can sometimes (very rarely) happen really quickly, but the majority of the time it doesn’t.
-Especially if this is her first baby.
-So when labor actually happens in real life, dads can feel overwhelmed and clueless as to what to do and how to best help and support their wife/partner when she needs help the most.
+Most dads don’t know what labor and birth will be like, except for what they’ve seen in the movies and TV shows.
+And in reality, they need to forget about all of that!
+Having a baby from start to finish within 15 to 30 minutes (we wish!) is unrealistic.
+Labor can sometimes (very rarely) happen quickly, but it doesn’t most of the time.
+And especially if she is expecting her first baby.
+When labor happens in real life, dads can feel overwhelmed and clueless about what to do and how to best help and support their partner when she needs it the most.

-I’ve had several dads ask me, “what are the top things that I need to know to best support my wife/partner during the birth of our baby?”
-So I’ve come up with a list of what I believe are the best ways to support your partner through what’s going to be the biggest experience of your life.
-Here are my 8 tips for dads to help you be the perfect birth partner.
+Several dads have asked me, “What are the top things that I need to know to best support my partner during the birth of our baby?”
+So I’ve come up with a list.
+I believe these are the best ways to support your partner through one of the biggest experiences of your life.
+Here are 7 tips for dads to help them be the perfect birth partner.

 1. Know What to Expect During Labor

-One of the best ways to be a great support to your laboring partner is to know what to expect during labor.
-When you know what to expect, you both will feel a lot more empowered and knowledgeable about what’s going on.
-This is why I highly recommend that you prepare for your baby’s birth by going to a childbirth class with your partner.
-All hospitals and birth centers hold classes and, in most towns, there are several offsite classes that are offered in each community.
-Be sure to look into all of your options and talk to your partner about which class is best for the both of you since each type of class focuses on different topics and comfort techniques during labor.
-By taking a class or series of classes, you will learn what is normal and not normal and you will be able to help her every step of the way.
+One of the best ways to support your laboring partner is to know what to expect during labor.
+When you know what to expect, you will feel more empowered and knowledgeable about what’s happening.
+This is why I highly recommend you prepare for your baby’s birth by attending a childbirth class with your partner.
+All hospitals and birth centers hold classes, and—in most towns—several offsite classes are offered in each community.
+Be sure to look into all of your options.
+Talk to your partner about which class is best for both of you.
+Each type of class focuses on different topics and comfort techniques during labor.
+By taking a class or series of classes, you will learn what’s normal and not normal.
+You will also be able to help her every step of the way.

-The Baby Chick – Note :: I actually prefer and recommend non-hospital classes to my clients so that there aren’t any restrictions as to what the instructor can teach or how they can answer your questions.
+Note: I prefer and recommend non-hospital classes to my clients.
+This way, there aren’t restrictions on what the instructor can teach or how they can answer your questions.
 I’m not saying that hospital classes aren’t good classes.
-I just prefer that my clients learn all of their options that are available to them at each part of labor, about what to expect, and what is normal.
-I don’t want doctors demanding the instructor to leave out any informiaton that could be helpful to you and your partner during her labor just because it’s an “inconvenience” to them.
+I just prefer that my clients learn all the available options for each part of labor, what to expect, and what is normal.
+I don’t want anyone demanding the instructor to leave out any information that could help you and your partner during her labor because it’s an “inconvenience” to the hospital or care provider.

 2. Help Time Her Contractions

-Dad Tip :: If she is having regular intense contractions lasting 30 seconds or longer, your partner is probably in early labor.
-Make sure that she is getting enough rest during early labor so she has enough energy for active labor, transition, and pushing.
+Dad Tip: If she has regular, intense contractions lasting 30 seconds or longer, your partner is probably in early labor.
+Ensure that she gets enough rest during early labor so she has enough energy for active labor, transition labor, and pushing.

 3. Don’t Go to the Hospital Too Early

-I know that it’s so exciting when your wife/partner announces that she is having contractions, but don’t rush to the hospital the minute she says she’s in labor!
-If you do, more than likely her contractions aren’t frequent enough, strong enough, and her cervix probably hasn’t dilated enough to be admitted into labor + delivery.
-That means they will turn you both away so you will have to go back home.
+I know it’s so exciting when your partner announces she is having contractions.
+But please don’t rush to the hospital the minute she says she’s in labor.
+If you do, more than likely, her contractions aren’t frequent or strong enough, and her cervix probably hasn’t dilated enough to be admitted into labor and delivery.
+That means they will turn you both away and you’ll have to return home.

-Remember, as a general rule, if the contractions are five minutes apart or closer, last one minute or longer, and continue in that pattern for at least an hour, you can make your way to go the hospital.
+Remember, as a general rule, if the contractions are five minutes apart or less, lasting one minute or longer, and continue in this pattern for at least an hour, you can go to the hospital.

 If her labor starts at night, help her get back to sleep for a few hours.
-Try rubbing her lower back and/or put a warm compress/heating pad on her lower back to relieve some of the pain.
+Try rubbing her lower back and putting a warm compress/heating pad on her lower back to relieve some of the pain.

-If her water breaks first, here are a list of questions that you need to ask her:
+If her water breaks first, here is a list of questions that you need to ask her:

 - “When your water broke, was it a gush of fluid or just a trickle?”

-- This will let you know if it was a high tear (trickle of water) or a low tear (big gush).
+- This will let you know if it was a high tear (a trickle of water) or a low tear (big gush).

-- Note :: Water will continue to come out the entire time until baby is born so don’t worry about it still leaking.
+- Note: Water will continue to come out until the baby is born.
+So don’t worry about it still leaking.

-- “Is the fluid clear or is there is a color to it?”
+- “Is the fluid clear, or is there a color to it?”

-- If there it is a yellow, brown, or greenish color in the water, then it means that there is meconium (baby’s first poop) in the water and it could mean that your baby is in distress since it’s already pooped inside.
+- If there is a yellow, brown, or greenish color in the water, then it means that there is meconium (baby’s first poop) in the water, and it could mean that your baby is in distress since it’s already pooped inside.